 You can also head to Carnival.com/FunShops and find information on internet packages there.
-If you’d rather wait to buy until you’re on board — which will cost you about 15 percent more than you’ll pay if you pre-purchase — you can do so through the HUB app.
+If you’d rather wait to buy until you’re on board — which will cost you more than you’ll pay if you pre-purchase — you can do so through the HUB app.

 Breakdown of Carnival WiFi Plans

 As of December 8, 2023, the Social Plan is $15.30 per day, allowing unlimited access to the most popular social networking sites.
 This is for people who want to use Facebook, Twitter, Instagram, Messenger, Snapchat, LinkedIn, WhatsApp, and similar websites/apps.

 You’re also able to access airline apps to check in for your flight.
 Some of the airline applications currently supported are American, Delta, Southwest, United, Spirit, Southwest, Air Canada, Allegiant, Hawaii Airlines, and West Jet.